 Data packaging arrangements

-- Hybrid: you may choose to create a new entity for each logical unit (e.g., year) but add that entity to an existing package with shared resource-level metadata.
+- Hybrid: A new entity is created for each logical unit (e.g., year) but the entity is added to an existing package with shared resource-level metadata.

 There are advantages and disadvantages to each approach: